janjongboom/blog.janjongboom.com/_posts/2017-12-09-vscode-exporter.md

 originalName: "Mbed Developer Blog"
 ---

+**Update (June 2019): I've given up on using the Mbed exporters.
+They're breaking very often, and are inflexible.
+Instead I've put together [mbed-vscode-generator](https://github.com/janjongboom/mbed-vscode-generator) which should work for both pyOCD and STLink targets.**

 Visual Studio Code, Microsoft's new cross-platform IDE, is gaining a lot of momentum.
 In the [2017 Stack Overflow Developer Survey](https://stackoverflow.com/insights/survey/2017#technology-most-popular-developer-environments-by-occupation) it ranked in the top five for most popular developer environment for both web and desktop developers.
 Unfortunately, the survey did not have numbers on embedded developers - but its popularity is definitely on the rise in the Mbed offices, thanks to the excellent C/C++ support and the built-in support for visual debugging through GDB.

 <!--more-->